Eastward Hoe: Act 1

 William Touchstone, a London goldsmith, chastises his apprentice Francis "Frank" Quicksilver for his laziness and prodigality.
 Concerned with his reputation, he tells Quicksilver to consider his actions with the catchphrase, "Work upon that now!"
 (1.1.10-1).
 Touchstone also warns Quicksilver against dishonest business and bad company, but Quicksilver remains dismissive and defensive about his way of life.
 Contrastingly, Touchstone's second apprentice, Golding, is industrious and temperate.
 Touchstone expresses his great admiration for Golding's uprightness and hopes that Golding will marry Mildred, his mild and modest daughter.

 Touchstone's second daughter, Gertrude, is engaged to the fraudulent Sir Petronel Flash, a knight who possesses a title but is bankrupt.
 Unlike her sister, Gertrude is vain and lascivious, preoccupied with opulent fashion and advancing her social status by marrying Petronel.
-After reluctantly granting Gertude's inheritance, Touchstone heartily gives Golding permission to marry Mildred.
+After reluctantly granting Gertrude's inheritance, Touchstone heartily gives Golding permission to marry Mildred.
 Anticipating a successful match, Touchstone praises the engaged couple for their virtues.

 Act 2

-The morning after Gertude and Petronel's costly wedding, Touchstone breaks Quicksilver's apprenticeship and dismisses him for his shameful gluttony and drunkenness.
+The morning after Gertrude and Petronel's costly wedding, Touchstone breaks Quicksilver's apprenticeship and dismisses him for his shameful gluttony and drunkenness.
 Unperturbed, Quicksilver mocks Touchstone and asserts that he will spend his new freedom going "eastward ho!”
 (2.1.100-2).
 Touchstone promotes his new son-in-law, Golding, to a member of the guild.

 Quicksilver meets with Security, an old usurer and pander who is married to a young woman named Winifred.
 Quicksilver devises how he will climb the social ladder and get wealthy without inconvenience or labor.
 Petronel arrives and expresses his desire to leave London, especially since he cannot tolerate Gertrude or her expensive tastes.
 He confesses that "all the castles I have are built with air" (2.3.7).
 Quicksilver persuades Petronel to use Gertrude's dowry to fund their voyage to Virginia.